bella77-69/webpage/README.md

 ## Built With

-My personal portfolio <a href="https://cpasceri.netlify.app/" target="_blank"></a> which features some of my github projects as well as my technical skills.<br/>

-This project was built using these technologies.
+My personal portfolio was built using these technologies:

 - React.js
 - SASS